jcaillon/valet/CONTRIBUTING.md

 4. Create a [Draft Pull Request (PR)](https://github.blog/2019-02-14-introducing-draft-pull-requests/)
 5. Work on your changes
 6. Build and see if it works.

-> [!IMPORTANT]
-> Please check [docs/working-on-bash-scripts.md](docs/working-on-bash-scripts.md) to learn more about working on bash scripts and create performant scripts.

 ### Testing